-Feedback in a system that changes over time is the mechanism where an action results in an effect, which then in turn influences the original action.
+Feedback in a system that changes over time is the mechanism where an action results in an effect, which then, in turn, influences the original action.
 The action literally “feeds back” on itself.

 As an alternative to the hypothesis in figure 1, I have proposed an alternative feedback hypothesis where only a subset of the church actively adds people to the church .
 I call these people enthusiasts, after the nickname given to the Methodists in the 18th century – people who were very active in evangelism.
-Figure 2 expresses this hypothesis as a reinforcing feedback loop
+Figure 2 expresses this hypothesis as a reinforcing feedback loop.

 Limited Population Size

-Because unbelievers become enthusiasts, then the effect of the balancing feedback on unbelievers, slowing its decline, is mirrored in its equal and opposite effect on enthusiasts, slowing their growth.
+Because unbelievers become enthusiasts, the effect of the balancing feedback on unbelievers, slowing its decline, is mirrored in its equal and opposite effect on enthusiasts, slowing their growth.
 Feedback loops exert forces on the population, speeding them up or slowing them down, and this mirroring effect is the equivalent of Newton’s third law of motion.
 Some readers may remember that from high school physics.